 Mark Milroy, Portrait of Douglas Crase, 2013. oil on canvas, 33 x 27 inches.

 Douglas Crase has been best known for his poems in The Revisionist.
-Long out of print, they will soon be available again in his new collected poems, The Revisionist & The Astropastorals.
+Long out of print, they are available again in his new collected poems, The Revisionist & The Astropastorals.